The 32D 'Red Arrow' Veteran Association

 Alsace

-On 18 May 1918 the first troops (four battalions) of the 32D Division were assigned to front line duty in Haute Alsace, as part of the 40th French Corps.
+On 18 May 1918 the first troops of the 32D Division (four battalions) were assigned to front line duty in Haute Alsace, as part of the 40th French Corps.
+The 1ST Battalion of the 125TH Infantry was the first of the first.
 Thus the 32D Division were the first U.S. troops to set foot on German soil (Alsace was part of Germany when the war started in 1914).

-Near midnight on 24 May, Guyton was a machine gunner at an OP at the front line.
-He had been told to intermittently fire his gun toward the German trenches.
-After one of these bursts he was struck in the temple by a German machine gun burst and died instantly.
+Near midnight on 24 May, Guyton was a machine gunner at Petty Post 9, an observation post (OP), at the front line.
+He had been told to intermittently fire his machinegun toward the German trenches.
+After one of these bursts he was struck in the temple by a German machinegun burst and died instantly.

-On 25 May, the commander of the French 9TH Infantry Division cited PVT Guyton in its orders: “Divisional Order No. 297 General Gamelin, commanding the 9th Infantry Division, cites in the Divisional Order: The soldier, Joseph W. Guyton, of the 126th American Infantry Regiment, 'on guard in the first line was killed by a machine gun bullet.
-He is the first soldier of the 32nd American Division to fall fighting for the cause of right and liberty on Alsacian soil, beside his French comrades.”
+On 25 May, the commander of the French 9TH Infantry Division cited Pvt.
+Guyton in its orders and decorated him with the Croix de Guerre with silver star: “Divisional Order No. 297 General Gamelin, commanding the 9th Infantry Division, cites in the Divisional Order: The soldier, Joseph W. Guyton, of the 126th American Infantry Regiment, ‘on guard in the first line was killed by a machine gun bullet.
+He is the first soldier of the 32nd American Division to fall fighting for the cause of right and liberty on Alsacian soil, beside his French comrades.’”
+This meant that Pvt.
+Guyton the first 32D Div.
+Soldier to be decorated.

-On 27 May, the 127TH Inf. suffered its first combat casualty when PVT Kenneth E. Counter, from Co.
+On 27 May, the 127TH Inf. suffered its first combat casualty when Pvt.
+Kenneth E. Counter, from Alden, MN and assigned to Co.
 I, was killed.

 U.S. Army Signal Corps photograph, from U.S. Official Pictures of the World War.